catedrasaes-umu/racoop_quick_clustering/README.md

 ### Do `preprovision`

-1. Copy or download the `$/provision/slave/prepovision_slave.sh` script.
+1. Copy or download the `$/provision/slave/prepovision_slave.sh` script.jumper

 2. Execute it as sudo: